Target struggles in the third quarter despite price cuts and offers a tempered holiday outlook

 “They’re being very patient, shopping for promos, looking for great value on those essential items that they need for their pantry,” Cornell said on a call with reporters.
 “And they’re shopping very conservatively and have been in discretionary categories throughout the year.”

+For example, Target executives said they're pulling back from buying TVs, but are looking to spruce up their home with candles, frames and vases.

 To boost sales, Target has been lowering prices.
 Last spring, it cut prices on thousands of necessities ranging from diapers to milk.
 This holiday, it's featuring thousands of toys, more than half of which are priced under $20.
-Target is also offering a Thanksgiving meal bundle for four people costing $20, $5 less than the company's 2023 Thanksgiving meal.
+Target is also offering a $20 Thanksgiving meal bundle for four people, $5 less than the company's 2023 Thanksgiving meal.

 The retailer also has rolled out programs to make shopping easier as it competes with fellow discounters Walmart and Amazon.
-Target announced a paid membership program in April called Target Circle 360, which comes with unlimited free same-day delivery for orders over $35 and free two-day shipping for all orders.
+In April Target unveiled a paid membership program called Target Circle 360, which comes with unlimited free same-day delivery for orders over $35 and free two-day shipping for all orders.